 How the gap shows up?

 Most organisations are not short of capable leaders.
-The gap lies in how consistently leadership shows up in everyday decisions.
+The gap lies in how consistently leadership shows up in everyday decisions, and how fully that consistency allows people to contribute.

 This is not about adding more leadership frameworks.
 It is about making leadership behaviour reliable enough to convert existing capability into consistent performance.